 There are plenty of beaches here perfect for playing, and many offer water-based activities such as pedal boating, snorkelling and exploring the waves on a water scooter!
 One of the most exciting sights in Dubrovnik is Fort Lovrijenac, a fort built into the clifftop, offering up incredible panoramic views of the area.
 The dramatic building certainly sparks the imagination, with the kids bound to play pretend as knights and princesses.
 The fort, which has been used in the filming of Game of Thrones, also acts as a theatre now, so you can enjoy a performance of a Shakespeare classic as a family in this breath-taking location!

 The neighbouring city of Split is also a great choice for families, especially those with an interest in history, as much of the main town is built within the Roman ruins of Diocletian’s Palace.
 Split is also a great place for nature lovers, with the Marjan Hill Park offering up plenty of walking routes, secret beaches and unparalleled views.
+If you want to travel Croatia and see various places, there are some great itineraries including one day in Split itinerary.

 WHEN TO GO